AdaCore/gnatstudio/docs/users_guide/mdi.rst

 GPS sometimes automatically changes perspectives.
 For example, if you start a debugger, it switches to the perspective called :guilabel:`Debug` if one exists.
-When the debugger terminates, you're switched back to the :guilabel:`Default` perspective, if one exists).
+When the debugger terminates, you are switched back to the :guilabel:`Default` perspective, if one exists).

 When you leave a perspective, GPS automatically saves its contents